-As noted before, the nature/direction of the data transfer for any scan command can vary, along with the destination of scan data in the target, as follows:
+As noted before, the nature/direction of the data transfer for any scan command can vary along with the destination of scan data in the target:

-- For scan commands of the full-duplex (default) class, both TDO buffer and TDI buffer are used to scan data to and from the target scan chain, respectively. - For scan commands of the input-only class, only the TDI buffer is used to scan data from the target scan chain; outgoing TDO data is fixed at a high level throughout the scan operation. - For scan commands of the output-only class, only the TDO buffer is used to scan data to the target scan chain; incoming TDI data is simply ignored. - For scan commands of the recirculate class, only the TDI buffer is used to scan data from the target scan chain; outgoing TDO data is generated by recirculating the incoming TDI data back into the target scan chain.
+- For scan commands of the full-duplex class, both TDO buffer and TDI buffer are used to scan data to and from the target scan chain, respectively. - For scan commands of the input-only class, only the TDI buffer is used to scan data from the target scan chain; outgoing TDO data is fixed at a high level throughout the scan operation.
+When using link delays and input-only commands, the counter must be loaded with no more than 32 bits to avoid TDI buffer overflow errors. - For scan commands of the output-only class, only the TDO buffer is used to scan data to the target scan chain; incoming TDI data is simply ignored. - For scan commands of the recirculate class, only the TDI buffer is used to scan data from the target scan chain; outgoing TDO data is generated by recirculating the incoming TDI data back into the target scan chain.
+When using link delays and recirculate commands, the counter must be loaded with no more than 32 bits to avoid TDI buffer overflow errors.